One-hand typing

 The idea of one-hand typing is to touch type using only one hand (e.g. the left one), or mainly one hand.
 Its history and application are closely related to keyboard research on QWERTY and Dvorak keyboard layouts.

 Typing with one hand can be done in a number of ways, and novel approaches are still emerging.
 People handle this situation in different ways and the solution depends on whether it is necessitated by a temporary condition, as well as the pupil's physical abilities, muscle strength, and cognition and memory.
 Therefore, existing approaches may fit different expectations.

 Benefits and drawbacks

-One-handed typing can be useful in situations where one would usually need to move their dominant hand between one's keyboard and mouse or if the typist hands are otherwise occupied.
+One-handed typing can be useful in situations where one would usually need to move their dominant hand between one's keyboard and mouse or if the typist's hands are otherwise occupied.

 A potential drawback of this method is that it can be straining on the typist's hands, which can lead to repetitive strain injury.